adriandleon/kmp-template-shared-ui/SETUP_SCRIPT_README.md

 - **Schemas updated automatically**: The script updates both Android and iOS deeplink schemas
 - **Android deeplinks**: Check `composeApp/src/androidMain/AndroidManifest.xml` for updated schemes and hosts
 - **iOS deeplinks**: Check `iosApp/YourApp/Info.plist` for updated schemes and bundle identifiers
+- **Kotlin deeplink comments**: Check Kotlin files for updated `Deeplink URL` comments
 - **Custom schemes**: App name is converted to lowercase for custom scheme deeplinks
 - **HTTPS deeplinks**: Domain is automatically updated from `www.example.com` to `www.yourdomain.com`
+- **Comment updates**: All `Deeplink URL: "example://..."` comments are updated to use your app name

+#### Import Statement Issues
+- **Generated resources**: Check that import statements are updated from `apptemplate.composeapp.generated.resources` to your package name
+- **Package conversion**: Package name is converted to lowercase and dots are removed for import statements
+- **Compilation errors**: If you see import errors, ensure the script ran successfully and check the generated resource imports

+#### App Name Issues
+- **strings.xml**: Check that `composeApp/src/androidMain/res/values/strings.xml` has the correct app name
+- **Resource references**: Ensure all Android resource references use the updated app name
+- **Display name**: The app name in the Android launcher will reflect the updated value

 #### API Key Configuration Issues
 - **Placeholders added**: The script automatically adds API key placeholders to `local.properties`